AdrKacz/super-duper-guacamole/recommender-system/README.md

 1. Container image (Use URI of the container)
 2. Create an HTTP API Gateway.
-3. Manage the IAM (Configuration--> Authorization) to allow the Lambda to access differents services (For instance a DynamoDB[^cloud0] with Get and Put Methods)
+3. Manage the IAM (Configuration--> Authorization) to allow the Lambda to access different services (*example: DynamoDB[^cloud0] GET and PUT methods*)

 ### To configure the HTTP API
-No special configuration for the API Gateway HTTP.
+You only need the standard configuration for your API Gateway HTTP.

 Call : `api_endpoint?userid=çamarche&maman=kklm`
 (ex: `.../hello-world?user_id=2&tomato=abcd&potato=1234`)